Top 5 Salt Water Chlorine Generator Problems

 Taking all of these issues into consideration, you need to ask yourself the question:

 Do the benefits of salt water chlorine generators outweigh these problems?

-Thanks for visiting, comments and questions always welcome!
+Thanks for visiting; comments and questions are always welcome!